cwlls/pixe/README.md

 ### example

-Given a directory of images, `dirA` which loo
+Given a directory of images, `dirA` which contains a few image files:
 ```
 dirA
 ├── IMG_0001.jpg